 Landorus (Incarnate forme)

-A Legendary Pokémon originally discovered in the Unova region of Gen V, Landorus performs well in this Raid.
-It has had multiple runs in Raids and was also available as a Pokémon Go Battle League reward encounter, so you may already have one or two powered up.
+Although its Therian forme performs better, Landorus Incarnate is also an excellent counter for Raikou.
+It has had multiple runs in raids and was also available as a Pokémon Go Battle League reward encounter, so you may already have one or two powered up.
 As a Ground and Flying type, Landorus has no weaknesses Raikou can exploit and it resists Electric attacks.
 Mud Shot and Earth Power are the moves you'll want your Landorus to know for this fight.

 While Rhyperior is definitely better, Rhydon also performs very well against Raikou.
 This Ground and Rock type from Gen I resists Electric type attacks and has no relevant weaknesses.
 It's also incredibly common and has been in the game since day one.
 If you're bringing Rhydon to this Raid, you'll want Mud-Slap for the fast attack and Earthquake for the charged attack.